Scotland has had ‘slower growth’ in employment and wages since 2014, report says

 The Institute for Fiscal Studies (IFS) found in a report, published today, that while employment and earnings in Scotland grew substantially faster than the rest of the UK during the 2000s, since 2014, this growth has slowed down.

-The report reveals the employment rate in Scotland in 2014 was 74% – 1% higher than the wider UK.
+The report reveals the employment rate in Scotland in 2014 was 74 per cent – 1 per cent higher than the wider UK.

-The IFS also found that, outside of London, average monthly UK earnings grew by nearly 5% in real terms and accounting for inflation between 2015 and 2022, but they grew by just 1.5% in Scotland.
+The IFS also found that, outside of London, average monthly UK earnings grew by nearly 5 per cent in real terms and accounting for inflation between 2015 and 2022, but they grew by just 1.5 per cent in Scotland.

 It also found a deterioration in employment and wages in the Scottish Highlands, Islands and in the north east of Scotland – stating a decline in employment and earnings in the oil and gas industry as a “likely” reason.